Why Free T3 & Total T3 are the Most Important Thyroid Lab Tests

 And you wouldn't be alone in this understanding because Doctors also love to use this test.

 But is it the single best test to assess thyroid function in your body?
+Did you know that there are many other thyroid function tests?

 The answer may surprise you.